PavelAF/PVE-Serial-Hub/README.md

-A simple bash script to easily connect to serial consoles and study collaboration
+A simple bash script to easily connect to Proxmox VE serial consoles and study collaboration

 Utilities used: whirptail, screen, socat, qm